-- \$60 registration fee per week per child.
-This fee is non-refundable. - Payments must be paid in full no later than June 16, 2023 or upon registration thereafter.
-Payments must be paid in full prior to your child attending camp. - Tuition refund may be awarded for medical reasons (doctors note required) or relocation of family with proper documentation with director approval.
+- \$60 registration deposit per week per child.
+This fee goes towards tuition, and is non-refundable. - Payments must be paid in full upon registration, or auto-charge payments must be set up.
+Tuition must be paid in full prior to your child attending camp. - Tuition refund may be awarded for medical reasons (doctors note required) or relocation of family with proper documentation with director approval.
 A formal request for refund must be made in writing.